dartkron/SaaS/README.md

 * **z** to get 10 videous back

 ### How to use
-Copy your User-Agent and "__cfduid" cookie to config.json and run SaaS.
+Copy your User-Agent, "__cfduid" and "cf_clearance" cookies to config.json and run SaaS.
 Follow to http://localhost:8081 and try to drop it out.